Why You Shouldn’t Worry So Much About SIDS

-Confession: I once shook my baby.
+Confession: I’ve been so scared of SIDS that I can’t sleep.
+I’ve stared at my infant as they slept and thought about SIDS risk.
 My oldest was about 8 months at the time, and I had finally gotten around to sleep training him.
 I hauled a cot into his bedroom, plopped him down in the crib, and stared morosely at him, hating myself as he cried for a full hour.
 Eventually, we both drifted off to sleep.
 But around 3 a.m., I woke with a start.
 Was the baby breathing?
 I couldn’t tell.
 In a daze of sleepy terror, I reached into the crib and shook him roughly.

 He was fine — unhappy, but fine.